sansarip/yet-another-clojure-web-app-template/README.md

 # What's This?

-A template for full-stack Clojure web apps, that's what! :bowtie:
+A template for full-stack Clojure web apps that uses the [Leiningen](https://leiningen.org/) build tool, that's what! :bowtie:

 **How's this Different?**